The Complete Guide to Kopi Luwak Coffee in 2024

 How kopi luwak is produced and processed

-Coffee made from beans that have passed through the Asian palm civet (Paradoxurus hermaphroditus) is referred to as kopi luwak coffee.
+People refer to coffee made from beans that have passed through the Asian palm civet (Paradoxurus hermaphroditus) as kopi luwak coffee.

 Kopi luwak is not a specific variety of coffee bean.
 Instead, the name comes from the process the coffee beans undergo whilst inside the Asian palm civet.
 Kopi is the Indonesian word for coffee, and luwak is the local Sumatran name for the Asian palm civet.